woshicby/woshicby/README.md

 - 👋 Hi, I’m @woshicby
 - 🌱 I’m currently learning Python and Machine Learning

-Just some code for practice here.
+Just some code for practice here now.

 <!---
 woshicby/woshicby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.